 What is a cataract?

 The lens of the eye is made mostly of water and protein.
 The protein is arranged to allow light to pass through and focus on the retina.
 Sometimes some of this protein clumps together and starts to cloud a small area of the lens.
 This is a cataract.
 Over time, the cataract may grow larger and cloud more of the lens.
 Therefore, making it difficult to see.

 Although researchers are learning more about cataracts, no one actually knows what causes them.
-Scientists think there may be several causes, including smoking and diabetes.
-Or, it may be that the protein in the lens just changes as it ages.
+Scientists think there may be several causes, including smoking and diabetes, or possibly it’s just age related.
 Scientists do know that a cataract won’t spread from one eye to the other, although many people develop cataracts in both eyes.